It was Dean Karnazes’s 30th birthday, and he felt trapped. Despite a successful career and a happy marriage, he was lost

 Identify and document the rewards that will arise from a change in behavior to motivate the client.

-Helping the client write a self-contract for the changes they wish to make can be an effective way of forming a commitment.
+Helping the client write a Behavior Contract for the changes they wish to make can be an effective way of forming a commitment.

 We often fail to act on our good intentions.
 If-Then planning can offer an effective strategy to turn goals into action.

 Self-efficacy can grow over time as a result of a cycle of achievement and building confidence.
-This tool helps the client pursue their goals, starting with small steps.
+This tool helps the client enhance their self-confidence.

 Breaking out of the Comfort Zone

 Growth mindsets must be translated into action, usually outside of the comfort zone.
-This visual tool helps the client weigh up the costs and benefits.
+This tool helps the client identify opportunities to challenge their comfort zone.

 A Take-Home Message

 At times we lose our way.

 We don’t always eat well, exercise regularly, drink enough water, take time to learn, put our phone down, and spend time with our friends and family.

 We need to change.
 But often we are unaware or ill-informed about what’s wrong or don’t know how to begin the process.

 Understanding the steps to personal transformation is a great place to start and where the TTM can help.

 The six stages of the model may not always closely map to our behavioral change, the progression between stages may seem unclear and the reasons for relapse ill-defined, but it can help you achieve your goals.

 The TTM offers us insights into the journey we must take to move from where we are now, to where we want to be, by describing a useful abstraction of what is going on when we talk about change.